How to equip your communities with smart home for apartments

 This list can vary depending on the class or your property, your budget, or the demographics of the community.
 But the most basic smart apartments usually have what’s listed above.
 With good reason, too.
 These devices provide the most value for residents and community managers.
 And, there’s the potential for a fast payoff.
 Even if you don’t charge residents to have smart home for their apartment, the benefits result in time and cost savings.
 For customized ROI analysis of smart home for apartments, use our Smart ROI Calculator.

-From picking the right smart devices, to installation and beyond, we’ll give you step-by-step guidance for going smart.
+From picking the right smart devices to installation and beyond, we’ll give you step-by-step guidance for going smart at your multifamily community.

 Do I need special infrastructure to install smart home for apartments?